 - College courses at the University of Rochester (non-credit status)

 - Vocational training and internships (paid and unpaid)

 Students are supported by special education teachers and employment specialists from Monroe #1 BOCES as well as trained and supervised Rochester undergraduate peer mentors.
 All courses, activities, and work experiences are catered to students’ individual career goals and interests.
 Preparation for competitive employment after graduation is a goal for all students.

 Interested in enrolling yourself or a loved one in TOUR?
 See the students and families section for more information.

 Academic coaches have the opportunity to work one-on-one with TOUR students, supporting them as they tackle a college course and navigate the academic and social landscape of the University of Rochester.
 Serving as an academic coach is a challenging and rewarding experience that can change the way you think about mentoring, inclusive higher education, and disabilities.

 All new TOUR coaches must enroll in CAS 125: Creating an Inclusive Campus Community: Disability, Mentorship, and Inclusive Higher Education (Fridays, 2–3:30 p.m.).
 Throughout this course students will explore the history, meaning, and lived reality of disability, with an emphasis on defining disability as diversity rather than deficit.

 The course is designed especially to support students serving as mentors or coaches to fellow Rochester students who experience intellectual and/or developmental disability (IDD) and participate in TOUR.

-Interested in working as an academic coach or lead coach for TOUR during the 2019–20 academic year?
+Interested in applying to be a TOUR academic coach?
 Read the academic coach job description (PDF) then apply online through JobLink.
-Applications will be accepted on a rolling basis for fall 2018.
+Applications will be accepted on a rolling basis.